 - We always research every trail thoroughly, because there's nothing quite like the pit in your stomach when you abruptly find yourself hanging out cliffside with a squirmy, heavy toddler.
 That's not an awesome feeling.
 And if you think that trails will just magically be marked with some sort of safety or ability-rating when you arrive, think again.
 One of the beauties of the wild is that it's wild and unpredictable.

 - Rules and routines can help offset dangers.
-We always hike in a dedicated order: Nate and the 4-year-old up front to set the pace, followed by the 8-year-old and 6-year-old.
-I round out the pack with the baby, who usually walks solo holding my hand or rests on my back in a pack.
+We always hike in a dedicated order: Nate and our 3rd kiddo up front to set the pace, followed by the oldest and second-oldest.
+I round out the pack with the baby, who usually walks holding my hand.
 Everyone has a whistle and knows that they are to STOP and repeatedly blow into it if they get lost.

 - Warmth and cooling supplies are essential for kids, who can't regulate their temperature like adults.
 I keep cooling neck towels handy in the summer, and heat pouches at-the-ready in the witner.

 Finding Places to Hike with Kids

 We use Hike It Baby, an organization that Merrell Kids recently partnered with, as a resource to help suss out spots that are kid-friendly.
 Truly kid-friendly hiking – with a platform built from the ground-up to serve that need – as opposed to just an add-on tag that anyone anywhere can apply to a destination.
 The hiking trails recommended in Hike It Baby's family trail guide have actually been traversed by folks with little kids.
 The groups are active, engaging, and ready to answer questions.
 They have experts in designated areas to help guide would-be hikers with numerous considerations about places to hike with kids, from preparation to destinations.